Understanding overtime regulations is necessary to guarantee that workers who put in extra time are compensated fairly.

 When Jackson first started working for Regional Security, his normal wage rate was $13 an hour for a standard 40-hour work week.
 After seven months of putting in overtime work, the company had decreased his normal rate to only $11.15 an hour.
 They then stopped arranging overtime hours for Jackson and reverted his normal rate to $13 an hour.
 The confusion sets in when Jackson is unsure if his normal rate was $13 an hour or $11.15 an hour during the period of his working overtime.

 The court made clear that Jackson’s allegations against Regions Security are supported by the theory of setting a fake wage rate of $11.15 to avoid paying extra for his overtime hours.
-In the duration that Jackson spent working overtime, his rate was reduced which cause him to earn less than should have been.
+In the duration that Jackson spent working overtime, his rate was reduced which caused him to earn less than should have been.
 Additionally, Regions Security conveniently decided to revert to $13 an hour once they stopped arranging overtime hours for Jackson.

 The case has been remanded (sent to the lower courts for further action).